lvgl/lvgl/docs/details/widgets/win.rst

 Overview
 ********

-The Window is container-like object built from a header with title and buttons and a content area.
+The Window is container-like Widget built from a header with title and buttons and a content area.

 .. _lv_win_parts_and_styles: